Eronmmer/erons.codes/content/posts/2020-12--1---Getting-started-with-express.md

 ## Template Engines

-Express supports a good number of Template Engines but in this article, we'll consider ejs.
+Express supports a good number of Template Engines but in this article, we'll consider EJS.

-To use ejs, first install it.
+To use EJS, first install it.

 ```bash
 npm i ejs